psychoanalyze/psychoanalyze/paper/paper.md

 - [psignifit](https://github.com/wichmann-lab/psignifit/wiki) [@schutt_painfree_2016] Is primarily developed in MATLAB, but ported to Python.
 It mainly provides methods for fitting the psychometric function using Bayesian methods.

-- [BayesFit](http://doi.org/10.5334/jors.202) [@slugocki_bayesfit:_2019] is a Python-first model-fitting library, but is no longer being actively being maintained.
+- [BayesFit](http://doi.org/10.5334/jors.202) [@slugocki_bayesfit:_2019] is a Python-first model-fitting library, but is no longer being actively maintained.

 # Acknowledgements